corda/corda-docs-portal/content/en/platform/corda/4.6/open-source/token-sdk-introduction.md

 Depending on your plan for issuing tokens onto your network - whether you are ready to deploy tokens in an enterprise scenario or experimenting - there are two different ways to install the Tokens SDK:

-* [Use the kotlin Tokens SDK template](#create-tokens-using-the-tokens-sdk) template to get started and issue tokens locally.
+* [Use the kotlin Tokens SDK template](#create-tokens-using-the-tokens-sdk) to get started and issue tokens locally.
 This is a great way to learn about the Tokens SDK through practical application, but may not be suitable for your enterprise deployment.
 * [Clone the latest repo](#build-tokens-sdk-against-corda-release-branch).